 2. Little Bradley Falls

-Pearson’s Falls is a true gem.
+Pearson’s Falls is one of our favorite waterfalls near Saluda.
 The falls are located on a 268-acre tract of land that has been taken over and maintained by the Tryon Garden Club and is listed as a North Carolina Natural Heritage Area.
 There is a fee to get in for ages 6 and up, but the small price is well worth what you see.
-The hike to the falls is a short 1/4 mile and along the way, you will marvel at the flowers that are meticulously cultivated along the path.
-The waterfall itself is 90 feet and falls in multiple levels.
-At Pearson’s Falls, you can really make a day of hiking and taking a picnic to be enjoyed at the falls or at their nearby tables.
+The hike to the falls is only a quarter mile, and the fall itself is 90 feet!
+We recommend picnicking next to the cascade or one one of the nearby tables.

 4. Shunkawauken Falls